Fisher Island Day School Sued; Complaint Alleges Invented Rules, Retaliation, and Improper Disciplinary Practices

-Fisher Island Day School Sued for Allegedly Inventing Rules, Creating Fabricated Standards, Smearing a Model Student, and Retaliating Against Parents for Engaging in Protected Advocacy
+Fisher Island Day School Sued for Allegedly Inventing Rules, Smearing a Well-Adjusted, High-Performing Student, and Retaliating Against Parents

 Parents Chris Miseresky and Lauren Coleman, individually and on behalf of their minor child A.M., have filed a Verified Complaint in the Circuit Court of the Eleventh Judicial Circuit in and for Miami-Dade County, Florida, against Fisher Island Day School, Inc., Arthur Viscusi (a/k/a Art Viscusi), individually and in his capacity as Head of School, and Jana Neff, individually and in her capacity as Chair of the Board of Trustees.